mark-whiskeyman/mark-whiskeyman.github.io/README.md

 In this addition to the artifact I have added enemy and friendly encounters.

-This required major use of alogirthms including the use of IF...ELSE, SWITCH, Random number generation, selection from arrays and lists, aggregating data, guard conditions, TRY...CATCH, etc.
+This required major use of algorithms including the use of IF...ELSE, SWITCH, Random number generation, selection from arrays and lists, aggregating data, guard conditions, TRY...CATCH, etc.

-Here's a simplified version:
+Here is a simplified version:

-1. Detemine current player level
+1. Determine current player level
 2. Select a ship from the ship file within one level of player
 3. Determine if ship is enemy or friendly
 4. If enemy